darklaunch/darklaunch.com/blog/2018/01/09/trim-mp3-using-ffmpeg.md

 Use -to for the end time.
 Note: The order of the parameters is significant.

-From `man ffmpeg-utils', here an accepted syntax for the time fields:
+From `man ffmpeg-utils`, here an accepted syntax for the time fields:
 ```
 [-][<HH>:]<MM>:<SS>[.<m>...]
 ```